 1. How long does a slate roof last?

-A well-installed and properly maintained slate roof can last anywhere from 75 to over 150 years, depending on the quality of the slate and maintenance practices.
+A well-installed and properly maintained slate roof can last anywhere from 75 to over 150 years.

 2. Is slate roofing expensive?

-No, walking directly on slate tiles can cause them to crack.
-Any roof access should be handled by trained professionals.
+No, walking directly on slate tiles can cause cracks and should only be done by trained professionals.